-I first got the idea from a restaurant I visited in my travels many years ago that had a whole menu of delicious salads on various types of cheese pizzas and they were all delicious.
-I decided to ry a version myself and wit the addition of the chicken, it makes a very satisfying lunch of dinner for sure.
+I first got the idea from a restaurant I visited in my travels many years ago.
+They had a whole menu of delicious salads on various types of cheese pizzas and they were all delicious.

 You can use your favourite brand of dressing or if you’d like to try an old fashioned homemade restaurant type dressing find my recipe for Caesar Dressing here.